Train company signals green cash for new projects

 Green Grants is open to community groups, clubs, schools, charities and anyone who allows open access to their land.
 Applicants can apply for up to £2,000 per environmental project and further money will be available for grants in 2011/2012.

-Simon Barber, Environmental Manager for FTPE, said; "The Green Grants Scheme has helped many worthwhile schemes and it is great to have the opportunity to do this again and enable the communities in and around Manchester and the North West to benefit.
+Cath Johnston, Environmental Manager for First TransPennine Express, helped to launch the idea.
+She said: "The Green Grants Scheme benefited many worthwhile areas last year so it is great to have the opportunity to do this again and enable more communities to benefit.

 "We are also looking forward to working with the Forestry Commission again and I hope that it will inspire people to make a positive improvement to their local environment."